seanbradley/Simpletown/README.md

 ###STATIC ASSETS VS. MEDIA FILES
 As in other web frameworks,  "media" directories are traditionally reserved for files uploaded by users, and "static" is the label applied to resources related to styling the site.
-Django has its own conventions in thiregard, and can get rather nuanced in its efforts to keep things tidy and loosely coupled between "apps" within a single overarching project.
+Django has its own conventions in this regard, and can get rather nuanced in its efforts to keep things tidy and loosely coupled between "apps" within a single overarching project.
 Particularly, it's careful with regard to namespacing of static files, so that each Django app within a project can contain its own static assets (i.e., css, js, and img files) without name conflicts.
 Django provides a convenience function--_collectstatic_--to gather all of these resources into a common directory (the "static" directory) and to reference them via a common URL.
 (See: <https://docs.djangoproject.com/en/dev/howto/static-files/>)

 Many beginning Djangonauts find this process and its nomenclature a bit confusing.
 Simpletown follows the convention of most Python and other web frameworks: it simply places all style related assets into one directory from the get go.  _Any_ file that has to do with styling of the site is labeled as "styles", and that's the directory in which you'll find it.
 The "static" directory is empty--intentionally so--and should be left empty.
 Manually placing files in the "static" directory will raise an ImproperlyConfigured exception.
 Presently, executing this command...